-- Attract investment by continuing to work with industry to develop and implement focused marketing and investment programs to showcase British Columbia as a centre of excellence for energy, mining, and oil and gas development. - Further establish British Columbia as a recognized centre for innovation and technology research, education and demonstration, in collaboration with industry, post-secondary institutions, the federal government and provincial agency partners. - Improve British Columbia's competitiveness in energy, mineral and petroleum development by providing leadership, information, and investing in infrastructure.
+- Attract investment by continuing to work with industry to develop and implement focused marketing and investment programs to showcase British Columbia as a centre of excellence for energy, mining, and oil and gas development. - Further establish British Columbia as a recognized centre for innovation and technology research, education and demonstration, in collaboration with industry, post-secondary institutions, the federal government and provincial agency partners. - Improve British Columbia's competitiveness in energy, mineral and petroleum development by providing leadership, information, investing in infrastructure, and developing new policies, regulations and programs to address the current economic environment.